California Secretary of State: Trump Priming to Challenge Election Results

-California Secretary of State Alex Padilla (D) said Tuesday that President Donald Trump’s opposition to the state’s vote-by-mail order shows the president is gearing up to challenge November’s presidential election results if he loses to Joe Biden.
+California Secretary of State Alex Padilla (D) claimed Tuesday that President Donald Trump’s opposition to the state’s vote-by-mail order shows the president is gearing up to challenge November’s presidential election results if he loses to Joe Biden.

 “Trump’s war on voting rights continues.
 His lies and conspiracy theories only serve to undermine vote by mail in order to suppress the vote.
 Ultimately, he’s setting up an attack on election results he doesn’t like this fall,” Padilla wrote on social media.